codysmith-data/SPO-radiation-analysis/README.md

 ------------------------
 **RESULTS DISCUSSION**

-First, please check the graphs folder for interactive plots on the average sufficient solar radiation for each month.
-This will be the HTML files.
+Now, the interactive plots on the average sufficient solar radiation for each month will have been automatically opened in a browser.

 The sun's radiation at the Earth's surface is measured at 1000 W/m^2.
 So anything less than that means that the skies aren't clear.